 Ahipara (19) is a thriving hip community at the southern end of 90 Mile Beach.
 Surfing is a popular pastime here with fishing and swimming close seconds.
 Check out the school playground too for a fun energy burner!

-And finally, the top beach in NZ is Matai Bay (20).(Herald Survey Jan 2021) Horseshoe shaped, with nice waves and DOC camp, this is a magical spot and a true taste of NZ
+And finally, the top beach in NZ is Matai Bay (20).(Herald Survey Jan 2021) Horseshoe shaped, with nice waves and the DOC camp, but currently closed because of COVID fears.
+Never mind, Karikari is also magic!

 So try any of this variety of beaches that Far North is spoilt with.
 You won't be disappointed!